fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/Set-AzureRmEventHubNamespaceAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
-The Specifies the name of the authorization rule.
-Required if **-AuthruleObj** is not specified.
+Specifies the name of the authorization rule.
+Required if the *AuthruleObj* parameter is not specified.

 ```yaml
 Type: String